Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 > [!warning]
 >
-> If you would like to delete an SSL certificate from your web hosting plan, ensure that deleting the SSL certificate will not make your websites inaccessible **before you continue**.
+> **Before you proceed**, please ensure that deleting the SSL certificate will not render your websites inaccessible.
 If this is the case, your users will encounter a security error when they try to access your website in HTTPS.

 Since this check is carried out depending on the settings for your website(s), we recommend that you contact a specialist service provider if you encounter any difficulties.
 We will not be able to assist you with this.